Aggregated Odds Implementation Guide

 • To replicate a structure like the single player Betting Market Player Props (as is done in the other sports), in your code you could group-by the PlayerId on the Betting Outcomes for a Betting Event.
 You'd then need to traverse the grouping and collect the betting market Ids, and relate them to each player, perhaps through a dictionary

-Matchups, Groups and SixShooters
+Matchups, Groups & SixShooters

 • Many of the sportsbooks offer bets on groups of 2 or more golfers, where a bettor picks one of the golfers to have the best score in the particular group